Potential flows away from stagnation in infinite cylinders: Introduction and main results

 with $0<a<b<\infty$, Euler flows have been proved to be circular flows, that is, their streamlines are concentric circles, provided they have no stagnation point in $\overline{\Omega_{a,b}}$~\cite{hn4} or just in~$\Omega_{a,b}$~\cite{wz}.
 The same radial symmetry conclusion holds in complements of disks with some conditions at infinity and the punctured plane with some conditions at the center and at infinity~\cite{hn4}, and in punctured disks with some conditions at the center~\cite{hn4} or in disks with only one interior stagnation point~\cite{wz} (in a bounded convex domain, the uniqueness of the interior stagnation point is satisfied if the flow is stable in the sense of Arnold~\cite{n1}).
 Stability results of circular Euler flows in annuli have been shown in~\cite{z2}.
 Lastly, the structure of the set of flows without stagnation point and whose vorticity has no critical point in general doubly connected sets has been analysed in~\cite{cs}.

 For the time-dependent version of the Navier-Stokes equations in the whole plane $\R^2$, it has been proved in~\cite{knss} that the ancient solutions defined $\{(t,x):t<0,\, x\in\R^2\}$ with bounded velocity are necessarily independent of $x$.
 The same conclusion holds for the bounded axisymmetric solutions without swirl in $(-\infty,0)\times\R^3$~\cite{knss}.
 In particular, solutions of~\eqref{ns} with bounded vorticity in $\R^2$, or bounded axisymmetric solutions without swirl in~$\R^3$, are necessarily constant.
+In the slab $\Omega=\R^2\times(0,1)$, then the solutions of the steady Navier-Stokes equations~\eqref{ns} with no-slip boundary conditions $v=0$ on $\partial\Omega$ are trivial if the Dirichlet integral $\int_{|(x_1,x_2)|<R,\, 0<x_3<1}|\nabla v|^2$ does not grow too fast as $R\to+\infty$, or if $|v|$ and its radial component do not grow too fast as $|(x_1,x_2)|\to+\infty$~\cite{bgwx}.
+In the slab $\R^2\times\mathbb{T}$ with periodic boundary conditions in the variable $x_3$, the solutions of the steady Navier-Stokes equations are constant parallel to the $x_3$-axis if the radial or swirl components are axisymmetric with respect to the $x_3$-axis, or if the radial component decays faster than $1/|(x_1,x_2)|$ as $|(x_1,x_2)|\to+\infty$, and the solutions are also constant if $\|\,|v|\,\|_{L^\infty(\R^2\times\mathbb{T})}<2\pi$~\cite{bgwx}.
+The triviality of steady Navier-Stokes flows $v$ in $\R^N\setminus\{0\}$ such that $|v(x)|=O(1/|x|)$ in $\R^N\setminus\{0\}$ is shown in~\cite{bglwx} if $N\ge4$.
 As an example of a result on the asymptotic dynamics for the unsteady Navier-Stokes equations, we just mention here the large-time convergence in self-similar variables to the Oseen's vortices in $\R^2$ for a large class of initial conditions~\cite{gw}.